• Skip to main content

 We mentioned only 4-string basses above, because they’re the most common.
 But there are also 5-string and 6-string bass guitars, and even some with more strings.

-5-string basses come with an additional bottom string, allowing you to go even deeper.
+A five string bass comes with an additional bottom string, allowing you to go even deeper.
 In standard tuning, this would be a B string.
+Our article comparing 4-string vs 5-string bass guitars has more.

 With 6-string basses, you get an additional string below E, as well as a higher string, which is tuned to B in the standard tuning, two octaves above the bottom one.
 Basses with more than 6-strings are highly advanced instruments and are usually experimental and quite expensive.